Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Tourism numbers are growing at Acadia National Park, but if you’re buying a park pass, you should explore as much of it as possible.
 Must-see places in the park include Cadillac Mountain, Thunder Hole, Otter Point Overlook, Park Loop Road (take the entire drive), Bass Harbor Head Lighthouse, and the night skies.

 This mainland section of the park is accessible by car or by ferry from Bar Harbor to Winter Harbor.
 Your Acadia National Park Pass gets you access to this more secluded section with its own loop, trails, and stunning sights at Schoodic Point.
+The Schoodic Institute offers educational opportunities throughout the year with a Welcome Center that is more like a museum and birding tours available.

 Outside the federally-protected land, you can explore the Frenchman Bay Conservancy locations, with even more trails and shoreline.

-Note: If you want a car-free Acadia experience, use the Island Explorer, which covers the park, communities, and the Schoodic Peninsula.
+NOTE: If you want a car-free Acadia experience, use the Island Explorer, which covers the park, communities, and the Schoodic Peninsula.

 Explore Bar Harbor

 Known as the base camp for Bar Harbor, it’s also where you can catch the ferry to the Schoodic Peninsula section of the park.
 Walk the Bar Harbor Shore Path or catch the low tide to cross to the Bar of Bar Harbor sandbar.
+Considering Blackbeard himself once pillaged along Frenchman’s Bay, it makes a trip a Pirate’s Cove Adventure Cove that much more authentic.

 See Seal Harbor

+For the best chance of seeing a Fortune 500 Company owner or Martha Stewart, the charming village of Seal Harbor is the place to be.
+Seal Harbor is a village in Mount Desert (the town).
 Seal Harbor Beach is one of the best public beaches on this side of the island, right off the main road.
 Little Long Pond has the same carriage roads of the Rockefeller variety but with smaller crowds year-round.

 Experience Northeast Harbor